 Question – Wet walls below 1 Mtr.
 Is this Condensation or Rising dampness?

-Answer – Heat rises, so the lower part of the wall is where the surface is cooler and more likely to suffer from Condensation.
+Answer – Heat rises, so the lower part of the wall is where the surface is calmer and more likely to suffer from Condensation.
 Also, water always tries to travel down to the lowest point.
-So if the Condensation runs off the walls, it stands to reason the lower part of the wall is most affected.
+So, if the condensation runs off the walls, the lower part of the wall is most affected.

 Question – “I have black mould on my external walls and not on the internal walls in the same room, so it must be coming in from outside”

-Answer – The interior surface of external walls tends to be the coolest surface in the room, so they naturally attract Condensation.
+Answer—The interior surface of external walls tends to be the coolest in the room, so they naturally attract Condensation.

 Question – “My walls are wet, not damp or mouldy, so it can’t possibly be just condensation”

-Answer – Yes, it can!
+Answer—Yes, it can!
 There is no such thing as ‘just condensation’.
-If allowed to carry on unchecked, it can cause major structural damage and damage paintwork, soft furnishings, and clothes.
+If allowed to continue unchecked, it can cause significant structural damage and damage to paintwork, soft furnishings, and clothes.

 More Important Facts

-Answer: Warm moist air meets cooler surfaces than its dew point temperature.
+Answer: Warm, moist air meets cooler surfaces than dew point temperatures.
 When it meets the cold glass of your bedroom windows, the air cannot hold so much moisture, which condenses.
-The problem with heating some rooms and not others is that the warm air in the heated rooms will absorb water vapour.
-And then migrate throughout the house.
+The problem with heating some rooms and not others is that the warm air in the heated rooms will absorb water vapour and then migrate throughout the house.

 The best option is to warm the home and increase the dew point.

 Plastic, double-glazed windows can often make Condensation worse because they are airtight.
-Old metal windows leak air, which has helped get airflow and move out warm condensation air rising.
-This could be an easier fix because vents are installed above window height.
+Old metal windows leak air, which has helped get airflow and move out warm air rising.
+This fix could be more straightforward because vents are installed above window height.

-Refer to Insulation products that will give you the right R-value products like The Isotherm 145mm thick and the Aerolite 135mm thick are ideal and remember to use a fireplace or heater.
+Refer to Insulation products that will give you the right R-value.
+Products like the Isotherm 145mm thick and the Aerolite 135mm thick are ideal.
+Remember to use a fireplace or heater.